 Update: In November 2015, Mandarin was diagnosed with diabetes.
 He has been on Insulin ever since.
 Please consider sponsoring Mandarin and helping us pay for his ongoing care. (*)

 Despite everything that this boy has been through, Walter couldn’t be a happier or more social cat.
 Walter has been tossed around quite a bit and has been returned to Pet Refuge numerous times.
 Unfortunately, his previous owners also neglected to take care of his medical needs and after his most recent return, we discovered that Walter was not only diabetic, but that he was in desperate need of a dental.
-Walter moved into a foster home in 2015 and we are working on getting his Glucose levels regulated. (*)
+Walter moved into a permanent foster home in 2015 and we are working on getting his glucose levels regulated. (*)